jonnycampos/antaeus/README.md

 #Main Challenges
 After a first analysis I discovered these are the main challenges to solve:
-* A way to mock a payment provider, so it could be easily replaced with a real one
 * Create a scheduler in Kotlin.
 Use a Cron service instead
 * Deploy the scheduler in a different docker instance to decouple from the rest service

-But also I need to find out
+But also I need to find out how
 * Learn Kotlin basics
 * Learn Docker basics
 * How to debug kotlin in IntelliJ